Dries Segers and Suzanna Zak

 Zak explores landscapes and locations through a shared experience with her dog whom she relates to wolves and their historic position as North America and Central Europe’s apex predator.
 She traces their narrative from this point, through to becoming an endangered and protected species, speculating on possible histories, presents and futures of human’s cohabitation with them.
 As well as presenting work from her series of ‘bricks’, Zak has developed a new photographic installation and sculptural intervention within the gallery with the intention of replicating a habitat.

 Segers practice uses photography to explore human and non-human relations as well as invisible systems of existence.
 In his new series ’The Natural Contract’ developed for ‘Our companion, our other’, Segers has photographed trees which have been planted and grown at specific geographic locations as signifiers for borders or significant locations.
 As time has gone on, the geopolitical landscape of these locations has changed resulting in alterations to boarders and sites of importance.
 The trees relationships to their locations, as well as with the people who relied on their communicative power, has been revised and they now function through their vulnerability to the landscape.
-Segers has also produced a new mural for the exhibition which uses photochromic paint that reacts to temperature and light changes, reflecting the changing nature of relationships.
+Segers has also produced new hand sculptures for the exhibition which uses photochromic paint that reacts to temperature and light changes, reflecting the changing nature of relationships.

 Dries Segers (b.
 1990, Turnhout, BE) lives and works in Brussels, BE.
 He holds a BA and MA in Fine Arts from LUCA School of Arts, Brussels, BE and Listahaskoli, Reykjavík, IS.
 He has exhibited at galleries and museums: CAMERA/Centrul de Interes, Cluj-Napoca, RO; CCHA, Hasselt, BE; Galerie Botanique Brussels, BE; Tique Art Space, Antwerp, BE; A Tale of A Tub, Rotterdam, NL; Fotomuseum, Antwerp, BE; Hopstreet Gallery, Brussels, BE; De Warande, Turnhout, BE; The Weekend Room, Gwangju, KOR; 019, Ghent, BE; Museum Botanique, Brussels, BE; Vakfı Foundation, Istanbul, TR; De Brakke Grond, Amsterdam, NL; DMW Artspace, Antwerp, BE; Gouvernement, Gent, BE.